Angle Up

 Already the first pages clearly show that TOAST learned his handcraft to a large extent without a computer – contrary to most other young artists.
 Lines and areas join each other organically and the viewer will recognise with surprise that the black ink on white paper seems to have some kind of life of its own.
 TOAST’s characteristic reduction to the essential is emphasised by the renunciation of colour and lets the originally coloured works almost appear unknown.
 Ata Bozaci wants to break the usual habits and invites the reader to take another look at putative known works to discover the goodness of simplicity.

-order from Publikat Press
+order book from Publikat Press

 POV T-O-A-S-T